Category Archives: 2006 Films

 A British drama centering on the world of teachers, illicit affairs, and sexuality, Notes on a Scandal (2006) is a superlative effort with thrills and drama galore.

-The story is told mainly from the perspective of Barbara Covett (Dench), a rigid and bored schoolteacher nearing retirement at a comprehensive school in London, where she teaches.
+The story is told mainly from the perspective of Barbara Covett (Dench), a rigid and bored schoolteacher nearing retirement at a comprehensive school in London.

 Barbara is a spinster and a closeted lesbian, constantly writing in her journal for comfort- this is the main narrative of the story and is tremendously effective.

-Notes on a Scandal is a good, solid, psychological thriller/drama with enough twists and turns to compel the viewer.
-The film is not very long- at one hour and thirty-two minutes, there is hardly time for lagging.
+Notes on a Scandal is a good, solid psychological thriller/drama with enough twists and turns to keep the viewer engaged.
+The film is not very long- at one hour and thirty-two minutes, there is hardly any time for lagging.

-As fantastic as Blanchett is, Dench’s Barbara is the standout and takes center stage throughout the film.
+As fantastic as Blanchett is, Dench’s Barbara is the standout, taking center stage throughout the film.

-Dench turns in such a delicious performance that she makes the film arguably the reason to watch it.
-Wearing no makeup and dressed as conservatively as imaginable, an icy stare or thoughtful gaze will run shivers up and down the viewer’s spine.
+Dench delivers such a delicious performance that she arguably makes the film worth watching.
+Wearing no makeup and dressed as conservatively as imaginable, the subject will cast an icy stare or thoughtful gaze that runs shivers up and down the viewer’s spine.

 An interesting aside of the film is what if the genders of the roles were reversed?
-Would the film have the same effect if Sheba were a male character and Steven was a teenage girl?
+Would the film have the same effect if Sheba were a male character and Steven were a teenage girl?
 What if Barbara were a straight woman?
-What if Barbara was a gay male character?
+What if Barbara were a gay male character?

 These other possibilities left me wondering as I watched the film.
 Wisely, I think director Eyre got things just right.